 2.4 To comply with legal obligations.
 In addition to the specific disclosures of personal data detailed above, we may also disclose your personal data where such disclosure is necessary for compliance with a legal obligation we have to comply with, or in order to protect your vital interests or the vital interests of another individual.

-3. Transfers of your personal data outside of the European Economic Area
+3. Transfers of your personal data outside of the United Kingdom and European Economic Area

-Where your personal data is transferred outside of the EEA, we will ensure that either (a) The European Commission has made an “adequacy decision” with respect to the data protection laws of the country to which it is transferred, or (b) we have entered into a suitable data processing agreement with the third party situated in that country to ensure the adequate protection of your data.
-In all cases, transfers outside of the EEA will be protected by appropriate safeguards.
+Where your personal data is transferred outside of the UK and EEA, we will ensure that either (a) The UK or European Commission has made an “adequacy decision” with respect to the data protection laws of the country to which it is transferred, or (b) we have entered into a suitable data processing agreement with the third party situated in that country to ensure the adequate protection of your data.
+In all cases, transfers outside of the UK and EEA will be protected by appropriate safeguards.

 4. Retaining and deleting personal data